Nebula-Block-Data/docs/API_Reference/Instance/List_User_Instances.md

 # List User Instances

-Return a list user instances.
+Return a list of all active instances.

 ## HTTP Request